 Causes of mental health problems

-- Current circumstances: stress at school or work, money problems, difficult personal relationships, or problems within your family
+- current circumstances: stress at school or work, money problems, difficult personal relationships, or problems within your family

-- Biological factors: family history of mental health problems
+- biological factors: family history of mental health problems.

 Looking after your mental health

-For more tips on looking after your mental health visit our Tips for a healthy headspace.
+For more tips on looking after your mental health visit our tips for a healthy headspace.